How to Find the Best Life Insurance Policy | Intuitive New Guide for

-- Significant Savings: Consumers with considerable savings built up can go with a lower face amount.
+- Significant Savings: Consumers with considerable savings can go with a lower face amount.

 - Mortgage insurance: Periodically, people that take out a loan to purchase a home will be requested to produce mortgage insurance.
 This will pay off the mortgage if the homeowner dies within the mortgage term.

-- Buy/Sell agreements: Many times, when an individual purchases a business, a buy/sell agreement is written up that would also require life insurance.
+- Buy/Sell agreements: When an individual purchases a business, a buy/sell agreement is written that would also require life insurance.
 This is more of a specialized policy but is used regularly for commercial purposes.

 - Estate taxes: When people in higher-income classes pass, their dependents will be required to pay an estate tax.
 This is where life insurance can be used to pay off the estate taxes, so they are left with the entire inheritance.

 Riders can be beneficial in most cases but usually come as an added expense.
-Let’s take a look at some of the more common riders, and you can see if they would be an advantage to you.
+Let’s look at some more common riders to see if they would benefit you.

 - Return of premium riders can enable you to receive all the premiums paid if you outlive the policy term.
 For example, if you bought a 20-year term policy.
-You spent a total of $18,500 over the 20 year term period.
+You spent a total of $18,500 over the 20-year term period.
 The 20 years come and goes, and you are still alive.
-You will then receive a check from the insurance company for the total amount you paid in.
+You will receive a check from the insurance company for the total amount you paid.
 These return of premium policies have higher premiums, so the life insurance companies can afford to do this.